Read this inspiring story about how five goats saved a young girl from child marriage and gave her hope for better future.

 Thanks to the generous support of donors, we’re making great progress toward the well-being of children and their families.

 Boys and girls are safe and valued, well cared for by their families, and participating in their communities as agents of transformation.

-- To increase household incomes, we established and strengthened savings and loan groups and trained farmers and community members in business management and entrepreneurship.
+- To increase household incomes, we trained farmers and community members in business management and established new savings groups.

-- Farmers attended sessions on conservation farming techniques that taught them to increase agricultural production, improve community resiliency after natural disasters, and reduce deforestation.
+- Farmers attended sessions on conservation farming techniques that taught them to increase agricultural production, improve community resilience to droughts, and reduce deforestation.